OhioBWC - Employer: (Transitional Work) - Bonus program description

 reserves.
 BWC now offers an additional benefit for employers with a transitional work plan participating in the Destination Excellence: Transitional Work Bonus Program.

-transitional work program; applicable to claims with dates of injury within that bonus year of program partipation.
+transitional work program; applicable to claims with dates of injury within that bonus year of program participation.

 This program is available to any eligible state-fund private employers and public employer taxing districts.

-- No cumulative lapses in workers' comp coverage in excess of 40 days within the 12 months preceding the application deadline
+- No cumulative lapses in workers' compensation coverage in excess of 40 days within the 12 months preceding the application deadline

 - Continue to meet all eligibility requirements during participation in the program